Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Kontsevich--Zorich monodromy for genus two origamis

 \subsubsection{Teichm\"uller curves}

-We first want to give the definition and construction of Teichm\"uller curves in the sense of \cite{MoellerVar06} section 1.3.
+We first want to give the definition and construction of Teichm\"uller curves.
 As additional literature we can recommend \cite{Lochak05Oacimsoc} as well as \cite{McMullenBilliard} section 2 and 3 and for a more intense approach have a look in \cite{TMCMMlect} section 2 and 3.